-To get started planning an event with Dynamics 365 Marketing, you start by creating an event record, which collects all of your planning details, gives links to related records, and provides a business-process timeline that helps guide you through each step of the event-planning process.
-Then you set up your event team, manage speakers and sessions, set up event passes, and set up a venue.
+The event planning process in Dynamics 365 Marketing starts with creating an event record.
+The event record guides you through each step of event planning.
+The record collects all of your planning details, gives links to related records, and provides a business-process timeline.
+After you create the event record, you can set up your event team, manage speakers and sessions, set up event passes, and set up a venue.

 Create the root event record

-The first thing you'll do when setting up your event in Dynamics 365 Marketing is to set up an event record.
-Everything that you do related to a given event will either be stored directly in the event record itself, or stored in other records that are linked to that event.
+Creating an event record is the first step when setting up your event in Dynamics 365 Marketing.
+Everything related to a given event will be stored either directly in the event record or in other records that are linked to that event.

-Though the solution offers many different views into other record types, you'll probably do most of your work directly in the relevant event record because you'll be able to view and create most types of related records from here, and everything that you do will automatically be related to that event.
+Though Marketing offers many views into other record types, you'll probably do most of your work directly in the relevant event record.
+When working in the event record, you'll be able to view and create most types of related records and everything that you do will automatically be related to that event.

 You can see a list of all your event records by opening the Events work area and going to Events > Event > Events.
 From here you can use the standard list-view controls to search, sort, and filter the list to find and open an existing event, or to create a new event record.

-If you often run similar events, then you can save time by setting up one or more event templates and then choosing an appropriate template when you first create a new event.
+If you often run similar events, you can save time by creating one or more event templates and then choosing an appropriate template when you first create a new event.

-As with many other forms in Dynamics 365, the event form provides a summary of its most important settings at the top, where you'll also find the business workflow timeline, which helps organize your work at each stage of the event-management process.
-A standard business workflow for events is provided out of the box, but you can customize it to match the process in place at your organization.
+As with many other forms in Dynamics 365, the event form provides a summary of its most important settings at the top, where you'll also find the business workflow timeline, which helps organise your work at each stage of the event-management process.
+A standard business workflow for events is provided out of the box, but you can customise it to match the process in place at your organisation.

-The first time you create a new event, you must specify values for each of the required fields (marked with a red asterisk), and we recommend that you fill out the business-critical fields, too (marked with a blue plus sign).
+The first time you create a new event, you must specify values for each of the required fields (marked with a red asterisk).
+We recommend that you fill out the business-critical fields as well (marked with a blue plus sign).
 All required and business-critical fields are available at the top of the page in the business workflow, where you can fill them out quickly and easily.
-All settings that you enter in the business workflow will also be visible among the other event details farther down the page.
-You'll still be able to see and edit these settings even after you move forward to the next stage in the workflow.
+All settings that you enter in the business workflow will also be visible among the other event details further down the page.
+You can still view and edit these settings even after you move forward to the next stage in the workflow.

 After you enter values for all the required fields, you can save the record.
 You'll probably return to the event record many times over several days while you plan your event.
 Use the workflow as a to-do list and to track your progress during each stage.

 The main body of the page repeats all the important information requested by, and shown in, the workflow, plus much more.
-It's organized into tabs, which you can navigate by using the links provided near the top of the page body.
+The main body is organised into tabs, which you can navigate by using the links near the top of the page body.
 You can enter your planning details in the main body of the page whenever you want to—you don't have to wait until you get to a specific part of the workflow.
-See the following subsections for a summary of how to use each available tab.
+The following subsections give a summary of how to use each available tab.

 Only live events, sessions, and tracks are shown on the event website.
-When you're ready to go live with an event, session, or track, open the relevant record and go live as described in Publish events, sessions, tracks, and related records to the website.
+When you're ready to take an event, session, or track live, open the relevant record and go live as described in Publish events, sessions, tracks, and related records to the website.

 The General tab